 CampusLogic is designed to decrease financial barriers and increase financial aid processes.
 CampusLogic will bring the entire financial aid office into the palm of a student's hand.
 E2: Extended Opportunity Programs and Services (EOP&S), Cooperative Agencies and Resources for Education (CARE) and California Work Opportunity and Responsibility to Children (CalWORKs)

-Budget: As seen in the chart above, the Extended Opportunity Programs and Services (EOP&S) has experienced a growth in funding over the past years that has continued into the current 2016-2017 fiscal year.
+Budget: As seen in the chart above, EOP&S has experienced a growth in funding over the past years that has continued into the current 2016-2017 fiscal year.